bradleyhop/frontend-mentor-expenses-chart-component/README.md

 After running the app through `html-validator`, I found a new issue: my custom attribute did not have the proper naming scheme.
-I fixed it by simply prepending `data-` to my custom attribute name in the html and css code.
+I fixed it by simply prepending `data-` to my custom attribute name in the HTML and CSS code.

 ### Continued development